terrathe2/JSturnbasedconsoleloggame/README.md

 # JSturnbasedconsoleloggame
 Only javascript, turn based game, output on console log
 --------------------------------------------------------------------------------------------------

+<h2>How To Play?</h2>
-you can copy this codes at https://terrathe2.github.io/JSturnbasedconsoleloggame/E16-WEEKLYPROJECT-SimpleJavaScriptApp.js to jsbin.com or to your editor, and run the program.
+##You can copy this codes at https://terrathe2.github.io/JSturnbasedconsoleloggame/E16-WEEKLYPROJECT-SimpleJavaScriptApp.js to online or local editor (ex : jsbin.com )